-A short five minute drive northwards from Siglufjörður is Trollaskagi Peninsula which makes a good driving experience and offers panoramic views of the fjords.
+A short five minute drive northwards from Siglufjörður is Trollaskagi Peninsula which makes a good driving trail and offers panoramic views of the fjords.

 Walk in the town

 Siglufjörður is a pretty town.
 A couple of hours is enough to explore this town by foot.
-You will be accompanied by cute looking houses with laced curtains.
-One of the tasks I gave myself was to note what every house had placed beside their windows.
-Some had fresh flowers while some handcrafted items and some a pretty doll.
+You will be accompanied by cute looking houses with laced curtain windows.
+One of the tasks I gave myself was to note what every house had decorated their windows with.
+Some had fresh flowers while some handcrafted items and others a pretty doll.

-Back to the hotel, we had a good nights sleep and woke up fresh for a long drive ahead.
-We loved Siglo Hotel not only for its luxury, comforts and services but also for the views we got all around the hotel.
+Back at the hotel, we had a good night’s sleep and woke up fresh for a long drive ahead.
+We loved Siglo Hotel not only for its luxury, comforts and services but also for the views we got to see, all around the hotel.
 Kudos to the owners who set it up in such a locale.

 Check out my video on Siglo Hotel here on YouTube.